w3c/AB-public/position-statements/llms-standards/index.md

 <section>

-# Combining accountability with best practices
+# Combining Accountability with Best Practices

 Ultimately, each individual is responsible for their own output.
 Whether or not an LLM is used is a matter of personal choice — the work produced remains the responsibility of the person behind it.